scttfrdmn/cargoship/README.md

 `--external-metadata-file /tmp/some-file.txt`.
 This argument can be used multiple times.

+### CLI Metadata

+This is a yaml file that contains information about what was passed to the CLI.
+It will be created as `cli-invocation-meta.yaml` in the output directory.

 ### Suitcases

 Suitcases are the giant blob (or blobs) of all the data